mckayc/McLick/README.md

 * Come up with a slick way to show keyboard keypresses.
 * Find out how to display keypress combinations.
 * Allow user options to toggle this feature.
+* Be able to use on more than just the active page.